Abdullah-Alsalhi/Tuwaiq-JS/README.md

 - create Tasks State
 - create button GET TASKS to fetch data from Backend
 - instead of using button , use useEffect
+- show Tasks data in Todo.
+- add button to delete Todo.
+- show isCompleted data as checkbox input and Horizontal line on Title.